Developing co-ordinated community-based care services to support people from being in hospital

 NHS South East London is planning to further develop community-based services as alternatives to people having to be admitted to hospital.
 We know from earlier engagement work that people find it hard to know where to go to access care.
 As part of our approach we want to develop a central place through which people are referred to these services - this is called a single point of access or an integrated care co-ordination hub.

-We have received feedback on what is working well and what could be better about virtual wards and urgent response teams.
-Participants welcome services at home, the kindness and compassion of people who visited and knowing how to contact the virtual ward team.
+We have received feedback on what is working well and what could be better about virtual wards and urgent response teams through a survey we carried out in October and November 2025.
+Participants welcomed services at home, the kindness and compassion of people who visited and knowing how to contact the virtual ward team.
 We also heard that communication could be better in some circumstances including active listening to patient and carer views and knowing when people were going to visit.
 In some cases, carers had to spend a lot of time contacting different services to be able to get the right urgent response service .
 You can read the full report here.

 The services we are further developing as part of this work include: